Martha Christina Tiahahu: Legacy

 Soon after Indonesia's independence, Tiahahu was declared a National Heroine of Indonesia; 2 January was designated Martha Christina Tiahahu Day.
 On that day, people in Maluku spread flower petals over the Banda Sea in an official ceremony honouring her struggle.
 However, the ceremony is smaller than that honouring Pattimura, on 15 May.

 Several monuments have been dedicated to Tiahahu.
 In Ambon, capital of the province of Maluku, an 8 m tall statue of her holding a spear was erected in 1977; it stands in Karangpanjang overlooking the Banda Sea.
 In Abubu, a statue of her leading soldiers while holding a spear was erected and dedicated on the 190th anniversary of her death.
-She also has several items named after her, including a street in Karangpanjang, Ambon, and a warship, the KRI Martha Christina Tiahahu.
+She also has several items named after her, including a street in Karangpanjang, Ambon, a street (Martha C. Tiahahustraat) in Wierden (Overijssel, Netherlands) and a warship, the KRI Martha Christina Tiahahu.

 Other organizations have also taken Tiahahu's name as a symbol of bravery and "spirit of struggle", including a social organization for Moluccans in Jakarta and a women's magazine in Ambon.